taocpp/PEGTL/doc/Rule-Reference.md

   - `unordered< R... >::rule_t` is `internal::unordered< false, R... >`
   - `unordered< R... >::subs_t` is `type_list< R... >`

+Note that the grammar analysis does not correctly handle recursions in the grammar that pass through an `unordered` rule.

 ###### `unordered_partial< R... >`

 * Combines the behavioru of [`partial`](#partial-r-) and [`unordered`](#unordered-r-).